HowardALandman/QTD/src/tdc7201/README.md

 * `meas_mode` -
 Sets the measurement mode.
 Mode 1 is recommended for times less than 2000 nS; mode 2 for greater.
-(In this release only mode 2 is fully supported, and is therefore the default.)
 * `falling` -
 If `True`, sets the chip to trigger on falling edges of START and STOP.
 The default is `False`, which has it trigger on rising edges.
 * `calibration2_periods` - The number of clock cycles to recalibrate for.
 The allowed values are 2, 10 (hardware default), 20, and 40.
-* `avg_cycles` - The number of measurements to average over.
+* `avg_cycles` -
+The number of measurements to average over.
 The allowed values are 1, 2, 4, 8, 16, 32, 64, and 128.
 The default is 1, which means no averaging.
 If you use anything larger, the chip will run that many measurements and then report only the average values.
 This can be useful in a noisy environment.
 * `num_stop` -
 The chip starts timing on a pulse on the START pin, and then can record timings for up to 5 pulses on the STOP pin.
 Allowed values are 1, 2, 3, 4, 5.